Barbara Kingsolver

-Barbara Kingsolver (born April 8, 1955) is an American novelist, essayist and poet.
-She was raised in rural Kentucky and lived briefly in the Congo in her early childhood.
-Kingsolver earned degrees in biology at DePauw University and the University of Arizona and worked as a freelance writer before she began writing novels.
-Her widely known works include The Poisonwood Bible, the tale of a missionary family in the Congo, and Animal, Vegetable, Miracle, a non-fiction account of her family's attempts to eat locally.
+Barbara Ellen Kingsolver (born April 8, 1955) is a Pulitzer Prize-winning American novelist, essayist, and poet.
+Her widely known works include The Poisonwood Bible, the tale of a missionary family in the Congo, and Animal, Vegetable, Miracle, a nonfiction account of her family's attempts to eat locally.
+In 2023, she was awarded the Pulitzer Prize for Fiction for the novel Demon Copperhead.
+Her work often focuses on topics such as social justice, biodiversity, and the interaction between humans and their communities and environments.

-Her work often focuses on topics such as social justice, biodiversity and the interaction between humans and their communities and environments.
-Each of her books published since 1993 has been on the New York Times Best Seller list.
-Kingsolver has received numerous awards, including the Dayton Literary Peace Prize's Richard C. Holbrooke Distinguished Achievement Award 2011, UK's Orange Prize for Fiction 2010, for The Lacuna, and the National Humanities Medal.
-She has been nominated for the PEN/Faulkner Award and the Pulitzer Prize.
+Kingsolver has received numerous awards, including the Dayton Literary Peace Prize's Richard C. Holbrooke Distinguished Achievement Award in 2011 and the National Humanities Medal.
+After winning for The Lacuna in 2010 and Demon Copperhead in 2023, Kingsolver became the first author to win the Women's Prize for Fiction twice.
+Since 1993, each one of her book titles have been on the New York Times Best Seller list.

-In 2000, Kingsolver established the Bellwether Prize to support "literature of social change".
+Kingsolver was raised in rural Kentucky, lived briefly in the Congo in her early childhood, and currently lives in Virginia, in the Appalachia region.
+Kingsolver earned degrees in biology, ecology, and evolutionary biology at DePauw University and the University of Arizona, and worked as a freelance writer before she began writing novels.
+In 2000, the politically progressive Kingsolver established the Bellwether Prize to support "literature of social change".

-Personal life
+Biography

-Kingsolver was born in Annapolis, Maryland, in 1955 and grew up in Carlisle, Kentucky.
-When Kingsolver was seven years old, her father, a physician, took the family to Léopoldville, Congo (now Kinshasa, Democratic Republic of the Congo).
-Her parents worked in a public health capacity, and the family lived without electricity or running water.
+Kingsolver was born in 1955 in Annapolis, Maryland, the daughter of Wendell Roy Kingsolver and Virginia Lee (née Henry) Kingsolver, but grew up in Carlisle, Kentucky.
+When Kingsolver was seven, her father, a physician, took the family to Léopoldville, Congo (now Kinshasa, Democratic Republic of the Congo).

 After graduating from high school, Kingsolver attended DePauw University in Greencastle, Indiana, on a music scholarship, studying classical piano.
-Eventually, however, she changed her major to biology when she realized that "classical pianists compete for six job openings a year, and the rest of [them] get to play 'Blue Moon' in a hotel lobby".
-She was involved in activism on her campus, and took part in protests against the Vietnam war.
-She graduated Phi Beta Kappa with a Bachelor of Science in 1977, and moved to France for a year before settling in Tucson, Arizona, where she lived for much of the next two decades.
+She changed her major to biology after realizing that "classical pianists compete for six job openings a year, and the rest of [them] get to play 'Blue Moon' in a hotel lobby".

+Kingsolver was involved in activism on her campus, and took part in protests against the Vietnam War.
+In 1977, Kingsolver graduated Phi Beta Kappa with a Bachelor of Science, and moved to France for a year.
 In 1980, she enrolled in graduate school at the University of Arizona, where she earned a master's degree in ecology and evolutionary biology.

-Kingsolver began her full-time writing career in the mid-1980s as a science writer for the university, which eventually led to some freelance feature writing, including many cover stories for the local alternative weekly, the Tucson Weekly.
-She began her career in fiction writing after winning a short story contest in a local Phoenix newspaper.
-In 1985, she married Joseph Hoffmann; their daughter Camille was born in 1987.